RyanCube/ryancube.github.io/index.md

 ---

-### Toronto Esports Event
+### Toronto's First Classic Tetris Tournament
-Directed a 2-day competitive Tetris tournament at Toronto Game Expo, managing logistics and operations for 100+ participants.
+Planned and executed a live competitive esports event attracting a packed audience, 300+ livestream viewers, and $2k+ in community prize funding.

 [→ Read More](./projects/tetris)